Discover Scenic Hamilton City River Rides and Walks Along the Waikato River

 Dress for Comfort

-Here are some quick tips to ensure your comfort:
+Here are some quick tips for comfort:

-- Choose clothing that allows for easy movement.
+• Choose clothing that allows easy movement.

 Stay Hydrated Always